HoangLuongTrung/udacity-myStore/my-store/README.md

 ## Instruction install

-Run `npm install` to install the dependencies.
+Run `npm install --force` to install the dependencies.

 ## Development server
 Go to the workspace directory and launch the application. `cd my-store`